Bamboozalah/Grid_Hunter/README.md

 > *Targeted OSINT for Utility Sector Threat Research*

 GRID_HUNTER is a tool for tools designed to identify sensitive and mismanaged data related to electric utility companies.
-It automates dork generation, GitHub code search, Google programmable queries, and vendor or infrastructure keyword exploration — then compiles everything into a structured, analyst-ready report.
+It automates dork generation, GitHub code search, Google programmable queries, and vendor or infrastructure keyword exploration.

 ---

 ## Use Case

 Designed for:
-- Security researchers and red teamers
 - Threat intelligence analysts in the energy sector
 - Utility cybersecurity teams seeking proactive reconnaissance